|Evolution in the News - September 2014|

 THE emergence of fish on to land was a pivotal transition in evolution.
 Now scientists have attempted to re-create it in a remarkable experiment, in which 100 fish were reared from birth on land.
 The study used an African fish, the polypterus, that has lungs and can “walk” between pools, but normally spends its entire life in water.
 The creatures survived “happily” out of water for nearly a year, suggesting ancient marine creatures may have made the leap to land more readily than previously thought.
 1

-Another reader told us about news report in Science Daily about the same study.
+Another reader told us about the news report in Science Daily about the same study.

 About 400 million years ago a group of fish began exploring land and evolved into tetrapods – today's amphibians, reptiles, birds, and mammals.
 But just how these ancient fish used their fishy bodies and fins in a terrestrial environment and what evolutionary processes were at play remain scientific mysteries.